 - Execute some script required in the new state.

 - Change a property value for a particular item.

 The States view displays the different states of a UI, beginning with a base state.

-To add states, click the button.
+To add states, select Create New State.
 Click the new state to switch to it in Form Editor, and then modify the properties of components in Properties.